YuZhangIsCoding/ML_coursera/README.md

     * Computer vision: Car detection may result in millions of features if just include the quadratic features.

 2. Neural networks: algorithms that try to mimic the brain
-    * The "One learning algorithm" hypothesis
+    * The "One learning algorithm" hypothesis: (Auditory cortex learns to see; Somatosensory cortex learns to see, etc)

-        1. Auditory cortex can learn to see if cut off audio input and replace with visual input.[<sup>1</sup>](https://www.nature.com/articles/35009102)
-        2. Somatosensory cortex learns to see.
     * Model representation
         * A [neuron](https://en.wikipedia.org/wiki/Neuron) is composed of nucleus, dendrites, axons, etc., where dendrites and axons serves as the "input wires" and "output wires", respectively.